 I’ve always believed that travel is easily the best form of education out there, and I encourage you to view it this way.
-Setting goals can help orient you towards positive learning opportunities and give you direction and motivation on your trip.
-Remember that there are no wrong answers, and your aim needn’t be lofty.
-Your goals could be anything from learning a language to trying five of the top local foods, or simply spending enough time to clear your mind.
+Setting goals can help orient you towards positive learning opportunities and provide direction and motivation on your trip.
+Remember there are no wrong answers, and your aims needn’t be lofty.
+Your goals could be anything from learning a language to trying five of the top local foods, or simply taking the time to clear your mind.

 Talk with the locals at every chance you get

 At any chance you’re given, strike up a conversation with the locals.
 Ask them questions and listen to their stories.
 If there’s a language barrier, try practicing a few words in their native tongue.
-Even exchanging a few words shows a conscientious and friendly effort on your part, which is one of the most rewarding cross-cultural experiences for both of you.
+Exchanging a few words shows a conscientious and friendly effort on your part, which can be a rewarding cross-cultural experience.
 At the very least, a smile goes a long way, I promise.
 The further you stray from the beaten path, the likelier you are to get to know the locals.
 Travelling during off seasons will also increase your chances of meeting welcoming residents.